sourcegraph/about/content/blogposts/2022/announcing-scip-typescript.md

 scip-typescript index --infer-tsconfig
 ```

-### Performance
+## Performance

 Indexing a codebase with scip-typescript should have roughly similar performance as type checking the codebase with `tsc`.
-We built scip-typescript with the official TypeScript type checker and our benchmarks indicate that indexing performance is largely bottlenecked by type checking performance.
-We ran scip-typescript against several open source codebases to measure the indexing performance.
-The numbers are measured with a 2019 MacBook Pro with a 2,6 GHz 6-Core Intel Core.
+We built scip-typescript with the TypeScript type checker and our benchmarks indicate that indexing performance is largely bottlenecked by type checking performance.

+We benchmarked scip-typescript by running it against several open source codebases to measure the indexing performance.
+The numbers are measured with a 2019 MacBook Pro with a 2.6 GHz 6-Core Intel Core.

 <table>
     <tr>